Hub-of-all-Things/doc/source/index.md

 ### Filtering Units of Measurement

 You might need to extract some information about a particular Unit of Measurement, e.g. its symbol.
-To do this, you need to retrieve information about that Unit of Measurement using GET and specifying name of that Unit of Measurement.
+You can retrieve information about that Unit of Measurement using GET and specifying name of that Unit of Measurement.
 For example, to find the Unit of Measurement named "meters", include the parameter `name=meters` in the URL.

 > Example of finding a particular Unit of Measurement by name: